FLYERS vs. JETS SERIES HISTORY: Current and Miscellaneous:

 2005 -- December 28 -- Sami Kapanen (1-1-2) scored off a feed from Michal Handzus (0-2-2) just 13 seconds into OT to give the Flyers a 4-3 win in Atlanta.
 Thrashers' goalie Michael Garnett, who entered the game with consecutive shutouts, said afterwards "(It was) just an amazing play that I don't think anyone could have stopped."
 Simon Gagne ended the streak less than three minutes into the game.
 Branko Radivojevic tied the game in the second period.
 Garnett and Antero Niittymaki both made 28 saves.

 2006 -- March 18 -- Antero Niittymaki made 25 saves, the Flyers killed eight of nine Atlanta power-play opportunities and Joni Pitkanen had three assists in Philly's 4-2 win in Atlanta.
 The Flyers never trailed in the game, Jeff Carter scored the go-ahead goal in the second period and Niko Dimitrakos added an insurance goal in the third period.
-Atlanta center Serge Aubin needed help leaving the ice after suffering a sprained right knee midway through the opening period and he did not return.
+Atlanta center Serge Aubin needed help leaving the ice after suffering a sprained right knee midway through the opening period and missed action until April 1.

 2006 -- October 26 -- John Stevens earned his first win as an NHL head coach in Philly's 3-2 shootout win at home.
 The Flyers won the shootout 2-1 with goals by Simon Gagne and Peter Forsberg.
 Antero Niittymaki made 28 saves and stopped two of the three SO attempts including the last two tries by Marian Hossa and Ilya Kovalchuk.
 The Thrashers switched to goalie Kari Lehtonen for the shootout after Johan Hedberg made 29 stops through 65 minutes.
 Forsberg also scored in regulation.
 Bobby Holik tied the game 2-2 with a third period goal.